jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-06-24.md

 Minutes:

-*
+* We have no volunteers able to have this item assigned to them.
+* We'll park this for potential future action.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================